Christian510/elements-weather-pwa/readme.md

 - https://countrystatecity.in/docs/api/all-countries/
 -

-*** DEBUG SERVER COMMANDS: (Run these in different terminals) Debug Express: DEBUG=express:* node ./bin/www
+*** DEBUG - COMMANDLINE -  SERVER COMMANDS: (Run these in different terminals) Debug Express: DEBUG=express:* node ./bin/www
 Debug Session: DEBUG=express-mysql-session* node app.js
+Get ip address: ifconfig | grep inet

 *** GEONAMES API
 Discovered a new open source api which I can access an incredible amount of data about cities and populated places all over the world via REST API.